- Did you just bring a new puppy home?

 Appointments are convenient.

-You schedule your appointments, so you know that they will fit your busy life.
+You schedule your appointments, so they will fit your busy life.

 Fully personalized training sessions.

-There is no set curriculum.
-Each training session is customized to work on the issues that are unique to you and your dog
+I do not have a set curriculum.
+Each training session is customized for you and your dog

 No travel necessary.

-There are many reasons that travel to dog training classes can be difficult – your dog gets car sick, you don’t have a car, you are a caregiver and can’t get away, your schedule does not accommodate travel time, etc. Regardless of the reason, in-home lessons can be a perfect fit for you and your dog.
+Sometimes getting to dog training classes can be difficult – your dog gets car sick, you don’t have a car, you are a caregiver and can’t get away, your schedule does not accommodate travel time, etc. Regardless of the reason, in-home lessons fit perfectly into your schedule.

-New spaces can be very stressful for fearful and reactive dogs.
+New spaces are very stressful for fearful and reactive dogs.

 Think of something that scares you.
-If I were to put you in a room filled with that scary thing and asked you to balance your checkbook, could you do it?
+If I put you in a room filled with that scary thing, could you sit down and balance your check book?

 Fearful, anxious and reactive dogs find new surrounding and group classes extremely stressful.
-If your dog is reacting (barking, lunging, hiding, salivating, etc.) in class or is too nervous to take treats, he is not in a state of mind to learn anything.
-Having a trainer come into your home – either in-person or virtually – takes that element out of the picture and helps to set you dog up for success.
+When your dog is stressed, he is not in a state of mind to learn.
+Having a trainer come into your home (in-person or virtually) takes that element out of the equation.
+This helps to set your dog up for success.

-Why choose Crimson Hound for your dog training needs
+Crimson Hound is the right fit for all of your dog training needs.

 BEYOND Traditional Dog Training

-We will work together to reach your training goals and overcome behavior challenges.
-Family dog mediation® focuses less on traditional obedience training and more on teaching practical life skills, developing better communication with your dog and building a relationship based in trust.
-Dogs don’t come equipped with the knowledge or skills to understand how they fit not our human world, so we will work together to teach your dog the skills he will need to succeed.
+Family dog mediation® focuses less on traditional obedience training and more on teaching dogs practical life skills.
+We work to develop better communication with your dog and building a bond based in trust.
+Dogs don’t come equipped with the knowledge or skills to understand how to fit into our human world.
+We will work together to overcome behavior issues and teach your dog the skills he needs to succeed.

-I use ethical, rewards-based training methods that do not rely on punishment or force.
-My training is based on LIMA standards.
-All of my interactions with you and your dog will be based on the principle of least intrusive, minimally aversive.
-I am a fear free certified professional, which means that I won’t cause stress, pain or anxiety to realize training goals and will never recommend choke collars, prong collars or shock collars as a means to address a problem behavior.
+My training methods are based on LIMA standards and the Five Freedoms.
+I use ethical, rewards-based techniques that do not rely on pain or force for teaching dogs.
+As a Fear Free Certified Professional, I will not purposely cause stress, pain or anxiety to realize training goals and will not recommend choke collars, prong collars or shock collars as a means to address a problem behavior.

 Ongoing Communication

 Communication is vital to success.
-All of my clients receive custom homework plans after each session, along with relevant handouts and video tutorials.
-I also offer coaching support between sessions.
-When a client is seeing worrisome behavior or can’t quite get the hang of a skill, I encourage them to take video so that we can review the footage and make any necessary adjustments.
+All clients receive custom homework plans after each session, along with relevant handouts and video tutorials.
+Moreover, you will receive coaching support between sessions.
+Clients are encouraged to submit videos of their dog so that we can review the footage and make any necessary adjustments to the training plan.

 Modern, Science-Based Training

-As a certified professional trainer, I pride myself in continually expanding my knowledge of dog behavior and training techniques through attaining certifications, attending workshops and conferences, reading the latest literature and networking with colleagues to remain on the cutting edge of the science of dog behavior.
+As a certified and accredited professional trainer, I pride myself in continually expanding my knowledge through attaining certifications, attending workshops and conferences, reading the latest literature and networking with colleagues to remain on the cutting edge of the science of dog behavior and training techniques.

 AVSAB Statement on Humane Dog Training